gaissmai/bart/README.md

     The Table is safe for concurrent readers but not for concurrent readers and/or writers.

+    ATTENTION: The standard library net/netip doesn't enforce normalized prefixes, where the non-prefix bits are all zero.

+    Since the conversion of a prefix into the normalized form is quite time-consuming relative to the other functions of the library, all prefixes must already be provided in normalized form as input parameters.

+    If this is not the case, the behavior is undefined.

   func (t *Table[V]) Insert(pfx netip.Prefix, val V)
   func (t *Table[V]) Delete(pfx netip.Prefix)